 Interestingly enough, the phenomenon of SUP-ing is by no means a brand-new fad.
 The origins of standing on a floating board or vessel and propelling oneself with a paddle can be traced back over 3,000 years.
 Various iterations of this watersport have been documented in a multitude of countries, including China, Peru and Israel.

-Balance.
 SUP-ing is a fantastic way to challenge and improve your balance.
-Most SUP beginners go from wobbly- legged to firm-footed in the course of a 90-minute Intro to SUP class.
+Most beginners go from wobbly- legged to firm-footed in the course of a 90-minute Intro class.
 The most common review heard from new paddleboarders?
 “I never thought this would be so easy!”

-Connect with Nature.
-Taking a nature tour on a SUP elevates your perspective, allowing you to see wildlife and scenery that may be invisible from a different vessel or from the shore.
+Taking a nature tour on a SUP elevates your perspective.
+It allows you to see wildlife and scenery that may be invisible from a different vessel or from the shore.
 Standing on the board can also provide a better angle for spotting manatees, bottlenose dolphin and other marine life.

 So grab a paddleboard and take a walk on the SUP side.
-Check out Outside’s Intro to SUP classes at outsidehiltonhead.com, expand your horizons with a guided SUP nature walk or rent some boards and #getoutside in a whole new way.
+Expand your horizons with a guided SUP nature walk or rent some boards and #getoutside in a whole new way.